jukvalim/kafka-streaming-demo/README.md

 Running the scraper
 -------------------
-The scraper is implemented using (Scrapy framework)[https://scrapy.org/].
+The scraper is implemented using [Scrapy framework](https://scrapy.org/).
 It scrapes a web page (up to depth of three, staying in the same domain), extracts text from each page, and pushes it to `scrapedpages` topic.
 The scraper is run from command line, like this:

 ```
 scrapy crawl pagetexts -a url=http://quotes.toscrape.com/ -a kafka_broker=<broker host>:<broker port>